First Battle of Pyramid Lake: Battle

-William Ormsby assembled 105 militia from Virginia City, Gold Hill, Carson City, and Genoa to rescue the station and punish the Paiute war party.
+William Ormsby assembled 105 militia men from Virginia City, Gold Hill, Carson City, and Genoa to rescue the station and punish the Paiute war party.
 Ormsby, an experienced military veteran, rallied the citizens of Virginia City.
-After forming, the assembled delegates appointed a militia jury, which quickly commissioned Ormsby as a captain of militia.
+The assembled delegates appointed a militia jury that quickly commissioned Ormsby as a captain of militia.
 With his small platoon, Ormsby marched to Gold Hill, Nevada, Carson City, Nevada, and Genoa, Nevada, where they recruited further militia.
 In the preceding period, William Ormsby had become friendly with many important Paiute leaders, including Chief Truckee.
 At the time, Ormsby was supervising the education of Sarah Winnemucca, daughter of a chief.
 Given his military and political background, the militia force, now numbering 105 men, elected William Ormsby as their major under the laws of the militia.
 Ormsby marched to Williams Station, gave a Christian burial to the mutilated and dead men, and continued north to Pyramid Lake following the Truckee River.

 On 12 May 1860, Ormsby sent out a scouting party led by Captain Archie McDonald.
 This party saw two Indians and were chasing after them when a much larger group of Indians appeared.
 The scouts fled back to the main body.
 They were not pursued.
 Ormsby's force was in a tight spot, strung out along the river with a bluff on one side and a cliff on the other.
 Numaga let about 100 warriors show themselves, drawing Ormsby's fire, then a larger group appeared and advanced against the white men.
 Ormsby also advanced, uphill and dazzled by the late afternoon sun, into fire from the Indians.
 Seeing other Indians circling in his rear, Ormsby ordered a retreat.

 The white volunteers tried to take a stand in a gulch near some cottonwoods, but were pursued by the Indians, and found themselves under fire from other Indians stationed in the cottonwoods.
 The white men had expected the Indians to only have bows and arrows, and were armed with handguns.
 They found that the Indians were well-armed with rifles, with much greater range and accuracy, and they were surrounded.
 Some tried to escape across the river, but it was flowing too fast with the spring runoff.
 Others tried to escape uphill.
 With the battle won, Numaga tried to stop further killing, but his warriors' blood was up.
 Ormsby was killed, and 76 of the militiamen died in total.
 Most of the remaining 29 survivors were wounded, and were saved only by the cover of darkness.

-They hid until the Indians had left, then made their way back to Buckland's station.
+They hid until the Indians had left, then made their way back to Buckland Station.